Marc Collins-Rector: Child enticement conviction

 Collins-Rector and his business partners, Chad Shackley and Brock Pierce, operated DEN out of a Los Angeles mansion.
 There, they held parties attended by Hollywood's gay A-list.
 At those parties, Collins-Rector and others were alleged to have engaged in sexual assaults against teenaged boys.

 In August 2000, a New Jersey federal grand jury indicted Collins-Rector on criminal charges that he had transported minors across state lines for the purpose of having sex with them.
 After his indictment, Collins-Rector fled to Spain together with Shackley and Pierce.
 Interpol arrested the three men on May 17, 2002, in a house in the Spanish city of Marbella.
 Shackley and Pierce were released without being criminally charged.
 Guns, machetes and child pornography were found in the house.

 Collins-Rector fought extradition proceedings for two years before returning to the United States, where he pleaded guilty to eight charges of child enticement and registered as a sex offender.
 He admitted luring five minors across state lines for sexual purposes.
 He received credit for time that he had served in a Spanish jail and was registered as a sex offender under a weekly supervision.

 In 2006, a U.S. District Court granted Collins-Rector special permission to go to the United Kingdom to receive treatment for a brain tumor.
-He subsequently renounced his US citizenship and has never returned to the United States.
+He subsequently renounced his US citizenship and has not since returned to the United States.
 In 2007, he was photographed in London, and in 2008 was living in the Dominican Republic.
-As of 2014, he lives in a "European port city" and uses the names "Mark Collins" and "Morgan Von Phoenix".
+As of 2014, he lives in Antwerp and uses the names "Mark Collins" and "Morgan Von Phoenix".

 Later career

-News reports have stated that Collins-Rector was a silent partner in the MMORPG service company IGE, which was founded by ex-DEN VP Brock Pierce - who was chairman of the Bitcoin Foundation.
+Collins-Rector was a silent partner in the MMORPG service company IGE, which was founded by ex-DEN VP Pierce - who was chairman of the Bitcoin Foundation.
 IGE initially used an address in the city of Marbella, Spain, where Collins-Rector, Shackley and Pierce shared a villa until it was raided by Interpol in 2002.